git-bug/git-bug/doc/model.md

 }
 ```

 To reference our `OperationPack`, we create a git `Tree`; it references our `OperationPack` `Blob` under `"/ops"`.
-If any edit operation includes a media (for instance in a message), we can store that media as a `Blob` and reference it here under `"/media"`.
+If any edit operation includes a media (for instance in a text message), we can store that media as a `Blob` and reference it here under `"/media"`.

 To complete the picture, we create a git `Commit` that references our `Tree`.
 Each time we add more `Operation`s to our bug, we add a new `Commit` with the same data-structure to form a chain of `Commit`s.

-This chain of `Commit`s is made available as a git `Reference` under `refs/bugs/<bug-id>`.
+This chain of `Commit`s is made available as a git `Reference` under `refs/<namespace>/<id>`.
 We can later use this reference to push our data to a git remote.
 As git will push any data needed as well, everything will be pushed to the remote, including the media.

 Here is the complete picture:

 ![git graph of a simple bug](bug-graph-1.png)

 ## Time is unreliable

+Before being able to merge conflicts, let's start with some building blocks.

 It would be very tempting to use the `Operation`'s timestamp to give us the order to compile the final state.
 However, you can't rely on the time provided by other people (their clock might be off) for anything other than just display.
 This is a fundamental limitation of distributed system, and even more so when actors might want to game the system.